-Permanent members of the academic staff on a twelve-month appointment who work at least half-time accumulate annual leave at the rate of one and one-quarter days per month of continuous employment.
-After ten years of service, employees earn additional annual leave for each year in excess of ten years service, up to a maximum accrual of thirty days per calendar year.
+Members of the academic staff on twelve-month appointment with no stipulation of term who work at least half-time accumulate annual leave at the rate of one and one-quarter days per month of continuous employment.
+After ten years of service, employees earn additional annual leave for each year in excess of ten years service, up to a maximum accrual of 30 days per calendar year.
 Part-time employees earn annual leave on a pro-rata basis.
 All time taken for vacation, personal business, and so on must be reported and will be deducted from accrued leave.